irving-qin/model-quantization/doc/edsr.md

 bash train.sh config.*
 ```

 Ongoing `config.*` is advised to put in `/workspace/git/EDSR-PyTorch/src`.
-Verified files which are to be released should be moved to `/workspace/git/EDSR-PyTorch/src/config`.
+Verified files which are to be released could be moved to `/workspace/git/EDSR-PyTorch/src/config`.

 ## Pretrained models and quantization results